 - John Francis O'Hern (1874-1933), American prelate of the Roman Catholic Church

 - Daniel J. O'Hern (1930-2009), American former Associate Justice of the New Jersey Supreme Court

 - Liam O'Hern (b.
 1952), Irish professional footballer

 - Nicholas Simon O'Hern (b.
 1971), Australian professional golfer

-Historic Events for the O'Hern family
+Historic Events for the O'hern family +

 - Mr. Michael O'Hern, British Gunner, who sailed into battle on the HMS Repulse and survived the sinking

-The O'Hern Motto
+The O'hern Motto +

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.